Part 1: Eps 1 - 50

 first 33 Homicide episodes.
 In November 2012

-the first volume of Homicide was released on DVD, with volume 2
+the first 26 episodes of Homicide was released on DVD, with other

 for direct sale from the Crawfords website.
 Check here for further details: